 (The Foxy Armadillos)

 This armadillo book for kids generates pirate talk about Little Ray's seafaring books for children.
-These cannon-ball-shaped creatures are anything but boring “Armadillo Landlubbers”.
+Cannon-ball-sized armadillos are anything but boring landlubbers.

 Plank-Walking Good!
 Nautical types define Landlubbers as someone unfamiliar with the sea.
 Armadillos are fully adapted to participate in and contribute to sea-roving exploits.
 Set sail for nighttime adventure quests.